eclipse-ibeji/freyja/mocks/mock_digital_twin/README.md

 Similarly, providers that support the `Get` operation will allow clients to send a request to the `/request-value` endpoint.
 The server will publish the entity values a single time to the provided callback rather than setting up a recurring callback.
 If the client wishes to retrieve the values again, then the client would need to send another request.

 This mock maintains a count of the number of times the value of entity has been requested, and returns a value that is a function of this count.
-In this way, the behavior of the `generate_signal_value()` API is identical to that of the In-Memory Provider Proxy.
+In this way, the behavior of the `generate_signal_value()` API is identical to that of the In-Memory Data Adapter.

 ### Interactive Mode